OPEC strives for oil deal as Iran insists on modest rise in output

 The Organization of the Petroleum Exporting Countries meets on Friday to decide output policy amid calls from top consumers such as the United States, China and India to cool down oil prices and support the world economy by producing more crude.

-But unexpected production outages in Venezuela, Libya and Angola have effectively brought supply cuts to around 2.8 million bpd in recent months.
-Iran’s output is also likely to fall in the second half of 2018 due to new U.S. sanctions.
+But unexpected outages in Venezuela, Libya and Angola have effectively brought supply cuts to around 2.8 million bpd in recent months.
+Iran’s output is also likely to fall in the second half of this year due to new U.S. sanctions.

 Iran, OPEC’s third-largest producer, has so far been the main barrier to a new deal as it said on Tuesday OPEC was unlikely to reach an agreement and should reject pressure from U.S. President Donald Trump to pump more oil.